-- WCCHD is offering COVID-19 vaccinations at our Public Health Centers for ages 12 years and older.
+WCCHD is offering free flu and COVID-19 vaccinations at our Public Health Centers for ages six months and up.

 - National Vaccine Finder: www.vaccines.gov